jeremylee73/MKS21X-FinalProject/README.md

 January 13, 2019
 ------------------------------------------------------------------------------------------------------------------------------
 Jeremy - I fixed a bug with solve, where it would perform the quadratic equation on linear functions and lead to division by zero.
 I just made it check for whether the coefficient of x^2 was zero.
 I also cleaned up some of the code by removing some of the commented out code.
+I also added some comments of my own to some of the code to clarify its function and commented out the optimized display for quadratics until we can get it functional.